alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-Finally we see that blue needs to move one pip forward to mirror whites position, so blue is trailing by one pip!
-Take note here that the reason blue is trailing by 1 pip is **not** because it needs one more pip to get to be borne off, but because it needs -5 to reach its 6-point while white needs -6 to reach its 6-point.
+Finally we see that blue needs to move one pip towards the reference point to mirror whites position, so blue is leading by one pip!
+Take note here that the reason blue is leading by 1 pip is **not** because it needs one less pip than white to get borne off but because it needs -4 pips to reach its 6-point while white needs -3 pips to reach its 6-point, so blue has a lower pip count by 1.
 This will be clear in the next example.

 What we observed here is the exploitation of two different symmetries, one for same colored checkers (horizontal) and one for different colored checkers (vertical), in combination with the colorless technique that tends to cause clusters and benefiting both types of the symmetries.
-An added benefit is that all numbers are now up usually up to 7 pips away from the floating reference point.
+An added benefit is that all numbers are now usually up to 7 pips away from the floating reference point.

 ### Floating reference point selection

 <table>
     <tr>
         <td style="width:266px;text-align:left;">White</td>
-        <td style="width:25px;text-align:right;">156</td>
+        <td style="width:25px;text-align:right;">155</td>
     </tr>
     <tr>
         <td colspan="2">